moefear85/micropython_with_espnow_camera/README.md

 ### Update Notice
 * esp32s2 now works with lvgl, with or without spiram. see changelog/releases.
-I can't test the esp32s3 at the moment, as I don't have any broken out modules.
-But the image is ready, if someone wants to test it.
+I can't test the esp32s3/c3 at the moment, as I don't have any broken out modules.
+But the images are ready, if someone wants to test them.

 # micropython_with_espnow_camera_mcpwm_sniffer_lvgl